Ways to transition your Decor seasonally.

 An ancient Chinese scholar once said, "Focus on the simple things."

 If you've to rub your head in skepticism right now, it's because you're right - no Chinese scholar has ever said such a quote.
 We invented it right now.
-But the principle is still solid - usually, doing ten simple and small things is much easier for us than doing one massive task.
+But the principle is still solid - usually, doing ten simple and small things is much easier than one massive task.

 It's all about the little things!